-In June 1998, the Financial Accounting Standards Board issued Statement of Financial Accounting Standards ("SFAS") No. 133, "Accounting for Derivative Instruments and Hedging Activities."
+In June 1998, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS") No. 133, "Accounting for Derivative Instruments and Hedging Activities."
 SFAS 133 establishes methods of accounting for derivative financial instruments and hedging activities related to those instruments as well as other hedging activities, and is effective for fiscal years beginning after June 15, 2000, as amended by SFAS No. 137.
 The Company believes the adoption of this pronouncement will have no material impact on the Company's financial position and results of operations.

-December 1999, the Securities and Exchange Commission ("SEC") issued Staff Accounting Bulletin No. 101 ("SAB 101"), "Revenue Recognition in Financial Statements."
+In December 1999, the Securities and Exchange Commission ("SEC") issued Staff Accounting Bulletin No. 101 ("SAB 101"), "Revenue Recognition in Financial Statements."
 SAB 101 summarizes certain of the SEC's views in applying generally accepted accounting principles to revenue recognition in financial statements.
-In March 2000, the SEC issued SAB No. 101A to defer for one quarter the effective date of implementation of SAB No. 101 with earlier application encouraged.
-The Company is required to adopt SAB 101 in the second quarter of fiscal 2000.
-The Company does not expect the adoption of SAB 101 to have a material effect on our financial position or results of operations.
+In June 2000, the SEC issued SAB No. 101B to defer the effective date of implementation of SAB No. 101 until the fourth quarter of fiscal 2000.
+The Company does not expect the adoption of SAB 101 to have a material effect on its financial position or results of operations.